Don’t be fooled by the title.

 Bear in mind these opening hands are not etched in stone.

-Of course you can vary your opening hand choices, but putting the Helmuth hands would really help a lot.
+Of course, you can vary your opening hand choices, but putting Helmuth’s hands would really help a lot.

 However, this strategy of playing “only” these monster hands fell under heavy criticisms from other professional poker players.

 They argue that such advice won’t play well for beginners who are playing low-stakes games.
 In most low-stakes poker games (usually house games), players would play almost any hand just for the fun and recreational part of it.

 Be that as it may, being dealt with monster hands is sweeter rather than just playing any suited and non-connected cards.